tkapa/SSW.Rules.Content/rules/do-you-know-how-to-interact-with-images/rule.md

 ---

 How users can interact with an image is dependant on the context of the image and the intended user workflow.
-Follow these guide lines to help you decide which interaction to use to give your users the best experience you can.
+Follow these guide lines to help you decide which interaction to use, to give your users the best experience you can.

 ### 1. Zoom Control